Critical control point

-Critical Control Point (CCP) is the point where the failure of Standard Operation Procedure (SOP) could cause harm to customers and to the business, or even loss of the business itself.
+In food safety, the Critical Control Point (CCP) is the point where the failure of Standard Operation Procedure (SOP) could cause harm to customers and to the business, or even loss of the business itself.
 It is a point, step or procedure at which controls can be applied and a food safety hazard can be prevented, eliminated or reduced to acceptable (critical) levels.
 The most common CCP is cooking, where food safety managers designate critical limits.
 CCP identification is also an important step in risk and reliability analysis for water treatment processes.

 Food in cooking

 In the United States, the Food and Drug Administration (FDA) establishes minimum internal temperatures for cooked foods.
 These values can be superseded by state or local health code requirements, but they cannot be below the FDA limits.
 Temperatures should be measured with a probe thermometer in the thickest part of meats, or the center of other dishes, avoiding bones and container sides.
 Minimum internal temperatures are set as follows: